zenonira/JavaScriptChess/README.md

 To run, download zip file and extract to desired folder.
 Execute(double click) chess.html which will open up a web browser (I have been using chrome)

 Future Things to add:
-    -Game end when a king is taken
+    -Game end whith checkMate
-    -Acknowledge when a player is in check
-    -Castling
-    -Fix King Movement
+    -If in check, only move to get out of check -Castling